haljac/MoondreamObjectTracking/README.md

 - [OpenCV](https://opencv.org/) for video capture, feature tracking (Lucas-Kanade optical flow), and drawing
 - A [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) for smoothing tracked coordinates
 - [Moondream](https://moondream.ai/) for VLM based object detection
+- [Zenoh](https://zenoh.io/) for network communication between components

 <b>Disclaimer:</b> If not already obvious this document was written by an LLM but should be mostly correct.

+## System Architecture

+The system consists of two main components that can run on different machines as long as they're on the same network:

+1. **Webcam Publisher (`webcam_publisher.py`)**
+   - Captures frames from a webcam and publishes them to a Zenoh topic (`robot/camera/frame`)
+   - Can run on either your laptop or directly on a robot
+   - Configurable parameters for camera resolution, FPS, and frame processing
+   - Supports both monocular and stereo camera setups with cropping options

+2. **Visual Servoing Publisher (`zenoh_pub.py`)**
+   - Subscribes to camera frames from the webcam publisher
+   - Uses Moondream for object detection and tracking
+   - Computes and publishes twist commands for robot control
+   - Twist messages are published to `robot/cmd` in the following JSON format:
+     ```json
+     {
+       "x": float,     // Linear velocity in m/s
+       "theta": float  // Angular velocity in rad/s
+     }
+     ```

 ## Features